 While it’s true that such a programme appears to be beneficial in some way for some people, there is a lack of good evidence that these programmes are effective in their aims, which are to improve health and reduce harms that people accrue for their drinking.

 A managed alcohol programme could be described as a means of addressing alcoholism via harm reduction.
 It can be compared to methadone substitution therapy and prescription heroin programmes, both of which are also implemented in Canada.
-The idea is the same but aiming to deal with the growing problem of non-beverage alcohol consumption among other issues.
+The idea is the same but aims to deal with the growing problem of non-beverage alcohol consumption among other issues.

 Participants are provided with regular doses of alcohol throughout the day.